RamboRogers/cyberai/API.md

         *   `404 Not Found`: Chat or Model with the given ID does not exist.
         *   `500 Internal Server Error`: Failed to save user message or initiate AI request.

+*   **`POST /api/chats/{chat_id}/search`**
+    *   **Implementation**: `server/handlers/chat_handlers.go` (SearchChat function)
+    *   Description: Performs a web search and adds the results as context to an **existing chat**.
+It saves the user's query, adds a system message with formatted search results, and then triggers an AI response based on the context.
+Handles cases where no search provider is configured.
+    *   Path Parameter: `{chat_id}` - The integer ID of the chat.
+    *   Request Body (`application/json`):
+        ```json
+        {
+          "query": "Recent developments in Go generics",
+          "model_id": 1, // Required: Model ID for the AI response.
+If 0 or invalid, backend tries to use model from history.
+          "agent_id": null, // Optional: Agent ID to use
+          "search_provider_id": 1 // Optional: Specific provider ID.
+If omitted, uses default.
+        }
+        ```
+    *   Response Body (`application/json`):
+        ```json
+        {
+           "chat_id": 1,
+           "user_message_id": 104 // ID of the newly created user message (containing the query)
+        }
+        ```
+        *Note: The AI response is sent asynchronously via WebSocket.*
+        *If search is not configured, a system message is added instead of results, and no AI response is triggered.*
+    *   Status Codes:
+        *   `202 Accepted`: Search request received, context added, AI processing started (or system message added if no provider).
+Includes user message ID.
+        *   `400 Bad Request`: Invalid chat ID format, missing query, or failure to determine a `model_id`.
+        *   `403 Forbidden`: User cannot search in this chat.
+        *   `404 Not Found`: Chat does not exist.
+        *   `500 Internal Server Error`: Failed to save messages or perform search.
+        *   `503 Service Unavailable`: Error retrieving search provider configuration.

 *   **`POST /api/chats/{chat_id}/messages/regenerate`**
     *   **Implementation**: `server/handlers/chat_handlers.go` (RegenerateMessage function)
-    *   Description: Finds the last assistant message in the chat, removes it, and generates a new response based on the preceding user message.
-Uses specialized context building to ensure the triggering message is properly included.
+    *   Description: Finds the last assistant message in the chat, removes it, and generates a new response based on the preceding user message(s).
 The new response is streamed via WebSocket.
     *   Path Parameter: `{chat_id}` - The integer ID of the chat.
     *   Request Body (`application/json`, Optional):
         ```json